tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-is-coming-soon/index.md

 </div>

 Now that we have 4 distinct *ranges* of dates to work with, we'll use an overlap join to figure out which range each birthday fell [`between()`](https://dplyr.tidyverse.org/reference/between.html).
-Since we know that each birthday should be matched to exactly one party, we'll also take this chance to set two of the new arguments to all of the join functions:
+Since we know that each birthday should be matched to exactly one party, we'll also take this chance to set `multiple`, a new argument to the join functions that allows you to optionally `"error"` if a birthday is matched to multiple parties.

--   `unmatched`, which can optionally error if an unmatched birthday exists

--   `multiple`, which can optionally error if a birthday matches multiple parties

 <div class="highlight">